Brick Mansions: Plot

-In the meantime, city officials have discovered that Tremaine has gained hold of a nuclear explosive and a small missile, which he plans to launch into downtown Detroit unless he obtains a ransom.
-Damien is sent undercover as a prisoner in order to free Lino so that the two can destroy the bomb together.
-Together, the two manage to escape from a police van.
-In the beginning they fight each other, both verbally and physically, but they eventually decide to work together - though not before Lino deduces that Damien is actually an undercover cop.
-Together, the two face off against Tremaine and his gang in order to free Lola and defuse the bomb.

-As they are set to defuse the missile, Damien discovers that Tremaine was bluffing and never planned to actually launch it - and that Damien was sent not to defuse the missile but to unknowingly launch it, not into downtown Detroit but into Brick Mansions itself, in order to kill its inhabitants and clear the entire area for upscale development.
-Damien also finds out from Tremaine that his father was not killed by criminals but by his fellow officers, and that the mayor of Detroit was behind both plots.
-Damien, Lino, and Tremaine confront the mayor at his office and get him to admit his plan - then reveal that they have been secretly recording his statements.
-The mayor is then arrested.

-Brick Mansions is welcomed back into the city, with Damien and Lino continuing their friendship.
+In the meantime, city officials discover that Tremaine has gained hold of a nuclear explosive and a small missile, which he plans to launch into downtown Detroit unless he obtains a ransom.
+Cop Damien Collier is sent undercover to free Lino so the two can destroy the bomb together.
+They two escape from a police van and face off against Tremaine and his gang to free Lola and defuse the bomb.
+Damien discovers that Tremaine never planned to launch it, and that Damien was sent to unknowingly launch the missile into the Brick Mansions to clear the area for upscale development.
+Damien also finds out his late father by his fellow officers, and the mayor of Detroit was behind both plots.
+Damien, Lino, and Tremaine confront the mayor and get him to admit his plan while secretly recording his statements.
+The mayor is arrested.
+Brick Mansions is welcomed back into the city.
 Tremaine runs for Mayor of Detroit, promoting the idea of equality and freedom.